funkybob/django-nap/docs/datamapper/datamapper.rst

       Returns a dict containing all the field values on the currently bound object.

+   .. method:: _clean(data, full)

+      Allows whole-object validation.

+      Should update self._errors dict with any new validation errors.

+      The `full` flag indicates if this is an _apply (True) or _patch (False) cycle.

    .. method:: _patch(data)

       Update all properties on this mapper supplied from the dict ``data``.